 Cole’s new book is available in Europe from Mercatorfonds.com and in the US from Yale University Press.

 Herbert M. Cole, known to many as Skip, taught African art history from 1968-2003 at the University of California, Santa Barbara.
 He also taught briefly at UCLA and the University of Cape Town, in South Africa.
 Cole is author, co-author, and editor of eleven books on African arts and 60+ essays and articles.
+His latest book is Maternity: Mothers and Children in the Arts of Africa, 2017.
 Four years of African field research centred on southeastern Nigeria, Ghana, Kenya, and Ivory Coast.
 He organised 13 exhibitions of African art at UCLA, UCSB, LACMA, the Smithsonian Institution, and the Mint Museum.
 In 2001 Cole received a Leadership Award from the Arts Council of the African Studies Association (the professional body for Africanists), a lifetime achievement honour.
 Cole continues to publish, and he has been a consultant to museums and private collectors.
 Cole can be reached at email@example.com.